vasu111222/practice-demo/README.md

 # practice-demo
-this  is to practice github
+this  is to practice github.
+author vasu